iffy-pi/CMPE458/docs/Phases/Phase_1/Testing.md

  .pNewLine
  .pEndFile
 ```
-As shown above, the `pQuestion` token is emitted correctly.
+As seen above, the `pQuestion` token is emitted correctly.
+If the scanning of ? symbols were implemented incorrectly,
+the compiler would identify it as an illegal character.

 ## Testing Substring Operator
 The test file dollar.pt is testing for substring operator ($) recognition.